HMS-AgeVSSurvival/NHANES_preprocessing/README.md

 ## [VI Correlation with age](./correlation_with_age)
 [Code in Python]\
-This state is independant of the rest of the stages.
+This state is independant from the rest of the stages.
 It computes the correlation between the age and the variables.
 Thus, it updates the columns _age correlation_, _p-value_ and _sample size_ in the google sheet [__variable_categorizer__](https://docs.google.com/spreadsheets/d/1wyfNAD_SgmIlKXK-2QFcBu7eH4xPJKbWe4PLOIIlriI/edit#gid=303839131).

 ## [VII Scatter plot](./correlation_with_age)
 [Code in Python]\
-This state is also independant of the rest of the stages.
+This state is also independant from the rest of the stages.
 It displays the scatter plot of a desired variable of NHANES with age in month as the X-axis.
 To use it:
 ```Bash
 scatter_plot --main_category laboratory --variable LBDBHC
 ```